SergioG84/DevOps/README.md

 # DevOps

-I am learning to use Terraform, AWS, and Docker
+I am learning to use Terraform, AWS, Docker, Pipelines (GoCD), Packer, and Kubernetes